bruvellu/terebratalia-wnts/2-text/wnt.md

 \newpage

-![Summary of *Terebratalia transversa* Wnt signaling landscape.
+![Summary of *Terebratalia transversa* Wnt signaling landscape during axial elongation.
 (A) Schematic drawing of a late gastrula in ventral view showing the ectodermal expression domains of Wnt, Frizzled, and antagonist genes.
 Wnt genes are colored by subfamilies, Frizzled genes by lighter shades of grey, and antagonists by darker shades of grey.
 The spatial localization of domains is superimposed on the embryo outline and projected view to highlight the different transcriptional subregions (left), and individualized for the different Wnt genes (right).